jsxlei/SCALEX/README.md

         A list of matrices file (each as a `batch`) or a single batch/batch-merged file.
 * --**batch_categories**
         Categories for the batch annotation.
 By default, use increasing numbers if not given
+* --**batch_name**
+        Use this annotation in anndata.obs as batches for training model.
+Default: 'batch'.
 * --**profile**
         Specify the single-cell profile, RNA or ATAC.
 Default: RNA.
 * --**min_features**